BMC's reinforcement of plastic ban in Mumbai: 8 environmentally friendly alternatives to plastic

 4. Comb your hair with a wooden comb instead of a plastic one.

-5. For your little ones, use cotton diapers that are not just environment-friendly but also soft on the skin.
+5. For your little ones, use cotton diapers that are environmentally friendly and soft on the skin.

 6. The same applies to organic menstrual pads.
-Besides being free from plastic, these pads also help in reducing exposure to toxic chemicals.
+In addition to being plastic-free, these pads also help reduce exposure to toxic chemicals.

-7. Switch to using sugarcane bagasse tableware cutlery instead of using plastic ones.
+7. Switch to using sugarcane bagasse tableware and cutlery instead of plastic ones.

-8. Use copper or glass water bottles instead of using any kind of plastic bottles.
+8. Use copper or glass water bottles instead of using any plastic bottles.

 Comments